Persian Saffron Chicken

 Storage instructions

-To store: Store leftover saffron chicken in the fridge in an airtight container.
+To store: Put leftover saffron chicken in an airtight container in the fridge.
 The grilled chicken lasts up to 2 days in the fridge.

-To freeze: Place the cooked and cooled chicken in a shallow container and store it in the freezer for up to 6 months.
+To freeze: Place the cooked, cooled chicken in a shallow container and freeze for up to 6 months.
+Let it thaw overnight in the fridge.

 Frequently asked questions